 For any company to survive in this ecosystem of severe competition, they must have a very strong business model backing their idea or innovation.
-A business model is often termed as a plan according to which a company operates, it includes target consumers, target areas, price, offers and the future scaling.
+A business model is often termed as a plan according to which a company operates, it includes target consumers, target areas, price, offers and future scaling.
 According to a management guru, “a business model is supposed to answer who your customer is, what value you can create/add for the customer and how you can do that at reasonable costs.”.

-It also addresses to competition in the market, how to gain the trust of customers, how to broaden their market reach and other various factors affecting the business.
+It also addresses competition in the market, how to gain the trust of customers, how to broaden their market reach and other various factors affecting the business.
 However, one cannot depend on a single business model to keep his company secure.
 Therefore, this article will provide you with insights into different types of business models which can be fruitful for an entrepreneur.

-TYPES OF BUSINESS MODELS
+TYPES OF BUSINESS MODELS IN INDIA

 This type of business model includes, a seller directly selling to the consumer through different online portals or through dealers or middlemen.
 These middlemen are connected directly to the seller company and these dealers represent the company to the customers.
 For eg: the car dealers, each and every car company have a dealer and the customer buys a car and its accessories from that dealer if a customer encounters any problem he directly contacts the dealer and the dealer passes on the information to the company.

 Another example is of selling smartphones through the online portal, where an interested customer can directly buy or pre-book the device.
 E-commerce giants are becoming exclusive dealers for various electronic & fashion commodities and a major chunk of their revenue is generated from this.
-The dealer settles for the commision on sales and the rest of the revenue goes to the supplier.
+The dealer settles for the commission on sales and the rest of the revenue goes to the supplier.
 The biggest impact this type of business model creates is, it leads people into entrepreneurship and results in increasing employment.

-When a successful business forays into different parts of the world, it franchises itself i.e. a person buys the organizational business strategy of that company.
+When a successful business forays into different parts of the world, it franchises itself i.e. a person buys the organisational business strategy of that company.
 By doing this the franchisor (a company providing its franchise) is able to expand itself into new geographical locations with ease without worrying about the capital.
 In return, the franchise (a person who takes up the franchise) is able to replicate all its prevalent strategies, business model, commodities, and brand.

 The franchisee pays a royalty and licensing fee to the parent company and keeps the rest of the revenue for itself.
 This helps to attract the public in different areas.
 Sometimes the items being provided might change depending on the franchises geographical locations.
 The biggest advantage is that it helps in maintaining uniformity and leads to evolving the brand’s name.

 The most suitable example from the business world is of Mcdonalds which has been able to scale itself and maintain its brand name through various franchises in various parts of the world.
-The menu might change from place to place but the hygiene, service, employee behavior is consistent.
+The menu might change from place to place but the hygiene, service, employee behaviour is consistent.
 However, this type of business model is a win-win model for both the end.

 A user can book the service through an app or website and the fulfiller (one who provides and fulfills your demand of service) accepts his request, fulfills his demand and accepts payment through listed portals.
 Ola and Oyo are the best examples of such type of model.
 The reason behind the success is uniformity of service, safety, good customer care and simultaneously boosting up micro-entrepreneurship.